 Cybercriminals are stealthy in their attacks — especially when financial gains are involved.
 With this type of attack, hitting the jackpot requires time and patience.
 Regardless, cybercriminals also employ “noisy” attacks, or ones intended for victims and other website visitors to see.
 These typically promote very radical or personal views on various subjects.
-Some common attacks, however, can be either noisy or stealthy, and this includes URL redirection attacks.
+Some common attacks, however, can be either noisy or stealthy, just like the notoriously clever URL redirect attack.

 Cybercriminals use these URL redirection attacks to take advantage of users’ trust.
 They do this by redirecting traffic to a malicious page using URLs embedded in website code, an .htaccess file, or a phishing email.
 These attacks are frequent, too: URL redirection attacks make up 17% of malware infections.

 For example, a cybercriminal might send out a phishing email that includes a copycat of your website’s URL.
 This link might look like your website’s URL, but it is actually a phishing attack that will actually lead users to a malicious site that includes forms with input fields that request personal information.
 Because the link appears legitimate and users believe they’re on a trusted website, they often willingly share personal information without suspicion.

 Stealthy attacks are difficult to diagnose, and this includes URL redirection.
 Some website owners don’t realize cybercriminals are at work until their web hosts suspend their sites or they experience significant drops in website traffic after checking tools such as Google Analytics.

 In addition, search engines also perform regular site scans and will blacklist websites if they detect an infection.
 However, scanning isn’t a foolproof method: According to SiteLock research, search engines blacklisted only 15% of malware-infected websites in 2018.
 Additionally, it could take quite some time before Google notifies you that your site is unsafe.
 This leaves your site’s visitors susceptible to potential security threats and puts your brand reputation at risk.